AdrianInsua/release-notes-generator/README.md

 <details>
 	<summary>How Release Notes are done</summary>

-- Parse every PR **since last RELEASE**.
+1. Parse every PR **since last RELEASE**.

+2. **Filter** Pull Requests by label.

-- Include PR title and description's markdown in `RELEASE-NOTE.md`
+3. Add PR title and description to `RELEASE-NOTE.md`.

-- The parser will use Pull Request labels for:
-	- **Filter** wich labels will be used in `RELEASE-NOTES.md`. i.e: `type/releas-note`
-	- **Mark** Release note section as feature, bug, refactor, etc.
+4. **Mark** Release note section as feature, bug, refactor, etc.

-- If you set `publish: true`
+5. If you set `publish: true`
-    - Flag all changes will be commited to your repo.
+    - All changes will be commited to your repo.
     - Tag pull requests with `in-release-note` label.

-- Execute plugins, like TEAMS webhooks
+6. Execute plugins, like TEAMS webhooks

 </details>